bcgov/GDX-Analytics-Looker-Snowplow-Web-Block/README.md

 ## GDX Looker

-This Block represents an instance of the Government of British Columbia’s [LookerML](https://docs.looker.com/data-modeling/learning-lookml/what-is-lookml) project.
-[LookerML](https://docs.looker.com/data-modeling/learning-lookml/what-is-lookml) is a language for describing dimensions, aggregates, calculations and data relationships in a SQL database.
+This Block represents an instance of the Government of British Columbia’s [LookerML](https://docs.looker.com/data-modeling/learning-lookml/what-is-lookml) project used for Web Analytics.

 ## Features